B is for Balance

 What is the Gospel to “sound” like?
 What does truth “sound” like?
-Is there a certain pitch, volume, or tone the Gospel should be administered?
-Well, according to many of these rebranded men, yes!
-With their redesigned images comes a newfound approach to evangelistic elocution.
-The Gospel, they purport, must have a certain sound.
-Roll your eyes, diminish their arguments, or push it into the backseat of contemporary issues, it doesn’t change the trend that is sweeping through the church culture.
-This is a big deal!
+Is there a certain pitch, volume, or tone the Gospel should utilize when it is articulated?
+According to many of these “rebranded men,” the answer to this is either explicitly or implicitly, yes!
+With their redesigned images seems to come a newfound approach to evangelistic elocution.
+The Gospel, such men purport, must have a certain sound.

 Can I speak candidly?
-If I was at the table of defense before God as the prosecutor, judge, and jury, I would have been guilty of “pulpit abuse.”
-Yes, pulpit abuse!
-Why do I say that?
-Well, if I am using the pulpit as a platform of manipulation rather than Godly impartation and instruction, I am abusing the purpose of the pulpit.
-Yes, if I posit an agenda that propagates “self” above Him, I am guilty of pulpit abuse.
+Few men could stand firmly under the rigor of divine inspection and not be guilty, at some point in their life, of pulpit abuse.
+Why do I say this?
+If I, or any other, uses the pulpit as a platform of manipulation rather than Godly impartation and instruction, I am abusing the purpose of the pulpit.
+Yes!
+If I, or anyone else, utilizes the pulpit to promote an agenda that propagates self above Him; I (we) are guilty of pulpit abuse!